bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 :ref:`userguide_embed_standalone`
     These are Bokeh documents that are not backed by a Bokeh server.
-They may have many tools and interactions (e.g. from ``CustomJS`` callbacks) but are self-containtain HTML, JavaScript, and CSS.
+They may have many tools and interactions (e.g. from ``CustomJS`` callbacks) but are self-contained HTML, JavaScript, and CSS.
 They can be embedded into other HTML pages as one large document, or as a set of sub-components templated individually.